duckietown/docs-the_duckietown_project/book/the_duckietown_project/10_the_project/15_duckietown_history_future.md

 </style>

 ## University-level classes in 2017

-TODO for Kirsten Bowser: if we use Wordpress for these statistics, link them here.

 In 2017, these four courses were taught together, with the students interacting among institutions: